Gooseberry Hill

 Gooseberry Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Trade and technical skills are also prominent, with 34.7% of residents aged 15 and above holding vocational credentials – advanced diplomas at 14.5% and certificates at 20.2%.
-Educational participation is notably high in the area, with 25.0% of residents currently enrolled in formal education as of 2016 data.
+Advanced diplomas account for 14.5%, while certificates make up 20.2%.
+Educational participation is high, with 25.0% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 7.6% in secondary education, and 4.4% pursuing tertiary education.

 Frequently Asked Questions - Education